apnadkarni/tcl-cffi/BUILD.md

 ### Building with MinGW-w64/gcc

 As an alternative to Visual C++, the package may also be build with the MinGW-w64 gcc compiler suite.
 This follows almost the same exact method as the Unix builds described above as the steps below illustrate.
+NOTE: one difference - the --enable-64bit option for 64-bit builds must be specified else `make install` installs into the wrong directory.

 From a MinGW-w64 (not msys2) 64-bit shell, run the following commands at the top level `dyncall` directory.